Panmax/gemini-cli-book/en/part3-advanced-features/chapter08-ide-integration.md

 7.  **Continue the Conversation:** Return to the terminal to continue with your next task.

 In this way, you can complete the entire "dialogue -> code -> review -> apply" loop without ever leaving your IDE, greatly enhancing your development immersion and efficiency.

+## Troubleshooting

+If you encounter issues with IDE integration, here are some common error messages and how to resolve them.

+### Connection Errors

+- **Message:** `🔴 Disconnected: Failed to connect to IDE companion extension...`
+  - **Cause:** The CLI could not connect to the IDE extension.
+This usually means the extension is not running or did not initialize correctly.
+  - **Solution:** Ensure you have the **Gemini CLI Companion** extension installed and enabled.
+Try opening a new integrated terminal window in your IDE to ensure it picks up the correct environment.

+- **Message:** `🔴 Disconnected: IDE connection error.
+The connection was lost unexpectedly...`
+  - **Cause:** The connection to the IDE companion was lost.
+  - **Solution:** Run `/ide enable` to try and reconnect.
+If the issue persists, open a new terminal window or restart your IDE.

+### Configuration Errors

+- **Message:** `🔴 Disconnected: Directory mismatch...`
+  - **Cause:** The CLI's current working directory is outside the workspace you have open in your IDE.
+  - **Solution:** `cd` into the same directory that is open in your IDE and restart the CLI.

+- **Message:** `🔴 Disconnected: To use this feature, please open a workspace folder in [IDE Name] and try again.`
+  - **Cause:** You have no workspace open in your IDE.
+  - **Solution:** Open a workspace folder in your IDE and restart the CLI.